datastax/labs/dse-early-adopter-release/20200107/graph/README.md

 a set of Getting Started Studio Notebooks to help users understand the key concepts of the experimental graph engine build sample applications quickly.

+To use these notebooks, please look in the [studio-getting-started-guide-notebooks](./studio-getting-started-guide-notebooks/) directory and simply import each notebook using this instructions found on the [Datastax Documentation Studio page] (https://docs.datastax.com/en/studio/6.7/studio/importNotebook.html)

 Three different Getting Started notebooks are provided in this
 package: